NukaWorks/ModularKit-Docs-Content/src/guide/README.md

 }
 ```

-An another example with module-dependencies : you can add others dependant module by this way :
+Another example with module-dependencies : you can add others dependant module by this way :

 ```java
 package com.example;